Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 Compact the dough with your hands until all the pieces come together.

-Tip: There’s no need to knead the dough; just make sure all pieces stick together.
+Tip: There’s no need to knead the dough; ensure all pieces stick together.
 Also, don’t overwork the dough.
 Overworking it with your hands will develop the flour’s gluten, making your crust hard, chewy, and compact.
 Also, unlike most other tart recipes, there’s no need to let the dough rest in plastic wrap.

 pastry dough